syncfusion-content/uwp-docs/uwp/RichTextBox/Automatic-Suggestion.md

 ---
 # Automatic Suggestion

-## Automatic Suggestion functionality for using @mentions in SfRichTextBoxAdv control
+### Automatic Suggestion functionality for using @mentions
-SfRichTextBoxAdv control shows an inline dropdown with a list of suggested names while type the mention character (ex: @ symbol).
+SfRichTextBoxAdv control shows an inline dropdown with a list of suggested names while type the mention character (@ symbol).
 The list of names will filter as you type more letters.
 You can use up or down arrow key to move selection and Tab or Enter key to insert selected item in keyboard or use mouse to click any option in the list.
 The selected item from the suggestion list will be inserted as hyperlink with the display text and its respective link.

 ![Automatic Suggestion](Automatic-Suggestion_images/autosuggestion1.PNG)